 Get a written benefit estimate from NYCERS

 Call 347-643-3000.
-Ask for your Allowable Sanitation Service count and a projected pension benefit at your target retirement date.
+Ask for your service count (Allowable Sanitation Service if SA-20, Credited Service if SA-22) and a projected pension benefit at your target retirement date.
 Get it in writing.
 This is the most important document in your retirement plan.

 2